openlayers/ol-mapbox-style/README.md

 If your style uses more than one source, you need to use either the `source` property or the `layers` property to limit rendering to a single vector source.
-The `source` property corresponds to the id of a vector source in your Mapbox style.
+The `source` property corresponds to the id of a vector source in your Mapbox/MapLibre style.

 * * *